IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dl>

 <dt class="jump-anchor" id="gl-uid2-framework">UID2 framework</dt>
 <dd>The Unified ID 2.0 (UID2) framework enables deterministic identity for advertising opportunities on the open internet for many <a href="../intro#participants">participants</a> across the advertising ecosystem.
-It enables logged-in experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to monetize through programmatic workflows.
+It enables consumer experiences from publisher websites, mobile apps, and Connected TV (CTV) apps to be monetized through programmatic workflows.
 Built as an open-source, standalone solution with its own unique namespace, the framework focuses on transparency and privacy.</dd>

 <dt class="jump-anchor" id="gl-uid2-identifier">UID2 identifier</dt>
 <dd>There are two Unified ID 2.0 (UID2) identifier types: <a href="#gl-raw-uid2">raw UID2s</a> and <a href="#gl-uid2-token">UID2 tokens</a> (also known as advertising tokens).</dd>
-<dd>For details, see <a href="../intro#uid2-identifier-types">UID2 Identifier Types</a>.</dd>
+<dd>For details, see <a href="ref-infrastructure#uid2-identifier-types">UID2 Identifier Types</a>.</dd>

 <dt class="jump-anchor" id="gl-uid2-portal">UID2 Portal</dt>
 <dd>The UID2 Portal is a separate user interface that allows UID2 participants to manage their accounts.</dd>